 After Stratos II+ the next large-scale project within DARE is project Aether.
 This project is a collaboration between multiple teams of which the PRG team is one of them.
 PRG is responsible for the complete recovery system of the rocket.

-The recovery section was designed as a two-stage parachute system: a Hemisflo ribbon drogue chute and a cross main parachute.
+The recovery section was designed as a two-stage parachute system: a Hemisflo ribbon drogue chute and a cruciform (cross) main parachute.
 The drogue parachute is deployed sideways from the rocket from a mortar: a high-pressure CO2 vessel that deploys the drogue chute a high-speed.
-At a predetermined altitude an explosive bolt will be activated so that the main parachute gets deployed.
+At a predetermined altitude an explosive bolt will be activated so that the main parachute is deployed.

 In March 2017 the project got delayed due to technical problems.
-This allowed the team more time to developed and improve the sub-systems of the rocket.
-Just after the summer of 2017 the team rapidly expanded with multiple new members, most from DARE’s first year project.
+This allowed the team more time to develop and improve the sub-systems of the rocket.
+Just after the summer of 2017 the team rapidly expanded with multiple new members, most from DARE’s first-year project.
 This allowed the team to start the development of new innovative systems.

-The nosecone of Stratos III will be recovered, because their payloads and important flight data will be stored.
+The nosecone of Stratos III will be recovered because all payloads and important flight data will be stored there.
+The motor and tank are discarded since it would increase the recovery system mass significantly.
 The recovery of Stratos III will happen after the rocket has reached apogee.
 After the apogee, the tank will separate from the nosecone.
-This separation will make the recovery of the rocket easier since there will be a mass reduction, and because the nosecone will go into a flat spin that will cause an increase in drag.
+This separation will make the recovery of the rocket easier since the nosecone will go into a flat spin that will cause an increase in drag.

 Because the nosecone will be spinning, a large parachute cannot be deployed, since it would entangle with the nosecone and therefore, it would not inflate.
-To stop the spin, a small parachute will be deployed, a drogue parachute, this drogue parachute will be made from Twaron, a light and strong para-aramid material.
-Furthermore, to ensure that the lines of the drogue do not entangle, a cold gas deployment device (CGDD) will be used.
+To stop the spin, a small drogue parachute will be deployed.
+This drogue parachute is made from Twaron, a light and strong para-aramid material.
+Furthermore, to ensure that the lines of the drogue do not entangle, a cold gas deployment device (CGDD) is used.
 This system will shoot the drogue at a velocity of 20 m/s.

 At about 1000 meters, the main parachute will be deployed.
-This parachute will be pushed out by a spring system, which is enough because the nosecone will not be spinning anymore.
+This parachute will be pushed out by a spring system since the drogue ensures there are soft deployment conditions.
 Once the main parachute inflates, it will decelerate the nosecone to below 20 m/s for a safe water landing.